vanyakosmos/easy_flags/README.rst

 easy_flags
 ==========

-The goal of this nano-project is to provide sane alternative for ``tensorflow.flags`` by adding some additional features that ``tensorflow.flags`` currently lacks:
+The goal of this nano-project is to provide sane alternative for ``tensorflow.flags`` and ``argparse`` by adding some additional features that they currently lacks:

 #. typechecking
 #. autocompletion